This presentation will be delivered in person, Wednesday 28th January.

 Following McNiff and Whitehead’s (2009) action research model, I will work through a cycle of planning, action, observation, and reflection:

-1. Define the problem: Using reflections and student comments gathered through my blog, I will identify what aspects of current handouts hinder accessibility—such as inconsistent layouts, unclear terminology, or dense text.
+- Define the problem: Using reflections and student comments gathered through my blog, I will identify what aspects of current handouts hinder accessibility, such as inconsistent layouts, or confusing terminology.

-2. Collect data: I will gather feedback through a questionnaire and informal discussions, exploring how students use current handouts and what improvements they suggest.
+- Collect data: I will gather feedback through a focus group, exploring how students use current handouts and what improvements they suggest.

-3. Implement change: Based on the findings, I will design a new handout template that includes simplified language, annotated visuals, and QR codes linking to short demonstration videos.
+- Implement change: Based on the findings, I will design a new handout template that includes simplified language, and annotated visuals.

-4. Observe: I will trial the new handouts in workshops, observing how students interact with them—tracking independence, engagement, and the number of clarification questions asked.
+- Observe: I will trial the new handouts in workshops, observing how students interact with them.
+I will track independence, and engagement through tracking questions students have during class.

-5. Evaluate and reflect: I will hold a focus group to gain deeper feedback, then analyse all data to assess whether the revised design improves accessibility and autonomy.
+- Evaluate and reflect: I will hold another focus group for further feedback, then analyse all data to assess whether the revised design improves accessibility and autonomy.

-This project continues themes I’ve explored in my blog so far—how UDL principles and self-reflection can drive more inclusive technical teaching.
-By sharing the outcomes when complete I hope to contribute to a collective shift toward accessible learning design across LCF.
+This project continues themes throughout my PGCert journey so far, which is how UDL principles and self-reflection can drive more inclusive teaching.
+By sharing the outcomes when complete I hope to contribute to a positive shift toward accessible learning design across LCF.

-Ultimately, this research is about turning reflection into action, and ensuring that all students can learn, create, and thrive independently.
+This research is about turning reflection into action, and ensuring that all students can learn and thrive independently.

 Bibliography: